nunocgoncalves/nft-name-service/README.md

 - Users who own the NFT will receive governance tokens that will be used to vote on proposals and give grants.
 - Proposal and grant engine (users with a certain amount of governance tokens will be able to create proposals.
 Any delta member will be able to submit grants.
 The community will grant chosen projects monthly).
-- Treasurary (user managed will be used to reward users and give grants)
+- Treasury (user managed will be used to reward users and give grants)

 #### Beta (New Features):